MaxTianwen/WEB322_Assignment/README.md

 3. **Create a database**: Create a new database called `blog_database`.

-4. **Obtain Database Credentials**: From your Neon.tech dashboard, copy the following connection details:
+4. **Obtain Database Credentials**: From your Neon.tech dashboard, find the following credentials and details:
    - Host
    - Database name
    - Username